django/django/docs/getting-started.rst

         include(http_routing),
     ]

-Channels will resolve the routing in order, short-circuiting around the includes if one or more of their matches fails.
+The routing is resolved in order, short-circuiting around the includes if one or more of their matches fails.
 You don't have to start with the ``^`` symbol - we use Python's ``re.match`` function, which starts at the start of a line anyway - but it's considered good practice.